 We recognize that our Society and field are not as diverse as we would like it to be and have created a Diversity & Inclusion Committee to address these concerns.
 The Diversity & Inclusion Committee improves coordination and collaboration of diversity efforts throughout the Society; provides the structure for effective utilization of Society resources committed to diversity; and helps to maintain diversity as a priority issue for the Society.

 Diversity & Inclusion Initiatives

-Work towards strong representation in all aspects of the Society (e.g. governance, awards, workshops, supported symposia, keynote speakers, etc.) that is not only gender balanced, but includes underrepresented groups.
+Work towards strong representation in all aspects of the Society (e.g. governance, awards, workshops, supported symposia, keynote speakers, etc.) that are not only gender balanced, but includes underrepresented groups.

 Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups.
 These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive science.